The 11 Best Beaches in Florida, From Cityside Shores to Uninhabited Islands

 Delray Beach

-And when you’re not beaching it among them, there’s the creative Pineapple Grove Arts District, home to the incubator galleries and studios at the Arts Warehouse and the many bars, boutiques, and restaurants of lively Atlantic Avenue to check out (don’t miss City Oyster & Sushi Bar and the chic women’s boutique, Periwinkle).
+When you’re not beaching, check out the creative Pineapple Grove Arts District, home to the incubator galleries and studios at the Arts Warehouse, and lively Atlantic Avenue (don’t miss City Oyster & Sushi Bar and the chic women’s boutique, Periwinkle).
 It’s worth detouring a few miles inland to the incredible Morikami Museum and Japanese Gardens, where you can stroll past lakes lined with flowering trees, visit the bonsai garden, or take a sadō (tea ceremony) workshop.

 Stay the night

-Opal Grand Resort & Spa has luxury villas and oceanfront rooms with balconies overlooking the beach and is just steps from the dining and entertainment of Atlantic Avenue.
+Opal Grand Resort & Spa has luxury villas and oceanfront rooms with balconies overlooking the beach and is only steps from the dining and entertainment of Atlantic Avenue.

 Terry Ward is a Florida-based travel writer whose work appears in CNN, National Geographic, Lonely Planet, and the Washington Post, among many other outlets.